hereon-GEMS/Cont2SAS/README.md

 # run sassena
 chmod +x ./Sassena/Sassena.AppImage
 ```
-To check if thedownload has worked, you can run
+To check if the download has worked, you can run
 ```
 ./Sassena/Sassena.AppImage --help
 ```